front-end-foundations/session3/README.md

 }
 ```

+Review: using the z-index css property to control stacking order.

-Important to note here that there is no possibility of animating this because we are using `display: block` and `display: none`.
+Note here that there is no possibility of animating this because we are using `display: block` and `display: none`.
 These are binary states and cannot be used for effects like fading on etc. More on this in a later class.

-But we can animate the button:
+But we can animate the link:

 ```
 a {